What Is Summer Learning Loss?

 Most sources related to the topic of the summer slide indicate that students may experience anywhere from one to three months of learning loss in one summer.

-What is more concerning than the loss that is possible during one summer, is the cumulative losses for all summers during the elementary school years.
+What is more concerning than the possible loss during one summer, is the cumulative losses for all summers during the elementary school years.
 The American Education Research Journal published a study in 2020 that documented learning growth in a group of students from grades 1 through 6.

-The study sample was large, including 18 million students in 7,500 school districts.
+The large study sample included 18 million students in 7,500 school districts.
 Results showed that 52% of these students lost an average of 39% of their total learning gains across the summer months.

-When we total the losses for multiple summers, the impact may have greater consequences.
+The impact may have greater consequences when we total the losses for multiple summers.
 Several sources, including John Hopkins, report that this stacking effect accounts for 2/3 of the 9th-grade achievement gap between students from middle to low-income homes.

 General reviews on the subject of summer learning loss tend to identify two primary groups of students who are most at-risk: those who have reading difficulties or disabilities and those from income-disadvantaged homes.